Long-term victims of car crashes win key Michigan decision - WHIZ News

 “The decision is a godsend,” he said of the court ruling.

 There won’t be immediate relief.
-Insurance companies still could ask the Michigan Supreme Court to take the case, delaying any impact.
+Insurance companies still could ask the Michigan Supreme Court to take the case.

-Separately, the Legislature could change the law and send it to Whitmer, though there’s been no willingness by Republican leaders to act.
+Separately, the Legislature could change the law, though there’s been no willingness by Republican leaders to act.

 The lawsuit was filed on behalf of two people who were permanently disabled after crashes.
 Ellen Andary requires 24-hour care at home, while Philip Krueger lives at Eisenhower Center in Ann Arbor.